morkertis/One-Shot-Face-Recognition/README.md

 Sklearn API:
 In order to use the dataset with sklearn, we have changed the function fetch_lfw_pairs:
-1. Change the function that will support one channel picture
-  - the change in sklearn\datasets\lfw.py --> comment added code
+1. Change the function that will support one channel picture -- the change in sklearn\datasets\lfw.py --> new file of lfw was added to repo with comment added code
 2. Redirector / Change to our [dataset LFW-a](http://vis-www.cs.umass.edu/lfw/index.html#views) instead of the existing one, and not download the matching dataset (LFW).

 ![siamese neural networks](https://github.com/morkertis/One-Shot-Face-Recognition/blob/master/figures/siamese%20neural%20networks_v2.jpg)